cisco-open/stated-workflow/README.md

 </details>

-Stated alone is a powerful and concise workflow engine.
-So why do we need Stated-Workflows and what is it?
-Stated-Workflows is a set of functions that provide integration with cloud events, and high availability to workflows, when they are executed in the Stated-Workflows clustered runtime.

 ### Job Concurrency
 Job's can be run concurrently because each job's state is totally encapsulated in its template variables.
 The following JS code shows how to launch 10 jobs